This article was originally published in December 2017.

-A capitalization, or cap, rate is the ratio of a property’s net operating income (NOI) in the first year of ownership, divided by its purchase price.
-For example, an asset with an NOI of $80,000 that costs $1 million has an 8% cap rate ($80,000 divided by $1,000,000).
-This cap rate formula can also be used in reverse to find a property’s market value.
-If a property has an annual NOI of $60,000 and market cap rates are 6% for properties with similar characteristics, then the value of the property would be $1 million ($60,000 divided by 0.06).
-While this is a fairly simple definition, it’s important to also understand how a cap rate is derived and its limitations in valuing real estate accurately.
+How does a cap rate work?
+An asset with an NOI of $80,000 that costs $1 million has an 8% cap rate ($80,000 divided by $1,000,000).
+This formula also can be used in reverse to find a property’s market value.
+Let’s say a property has annual NOI of $60,000 and market cap rates are 6% for properties with similar characteristics.
+Then the value of the property would be $1 million ($60,000 divided by 0.06).
+This is a fairly simple definition.
+But it’s important to also understand how a cap rate is derived and its limitations in valuing real estate accurately.

 Perpetuity Value = Annual Income / Expected Rate of Return